zyd14/pycharm_demo/README.md

 files you've touched.

 ##Key shortcuts:
-- **⌘-k** will bring up a commit dialog box, listing all the files that have been modified.
+- **⌘k** will bring up a commit dialog box, listing all the files that have been modified.
 You can uncheck the checkbox next to each file that you don't want included in the commit

 - **fn+⇧+k** will bring up the push menu, and will include all the commits which will be pushed as a result of this action.

-- **⌘-b** will take you to the closest (scope-wise) definition of a variable you have high-lighted, whether that's in the current function or deep in some third-party library in your virtual environment.
+- **⌘b** will take you to the closest (scope-wise) definition of a variable you have high-lighted, whether that's in the current function or deep in some third-party library in your virtual environment.
 I find this one to be invaluable when trying to trace back clues as to why an object isn't behaving the way I think it should, and overall better understand how those objects work.